Infraedifice/jesseloudon.github.io/_pages/About.markdown

 ---
 title: "About"
 permalink: /about/
-excerpt: "Hi I'm Jesse Loudon, an Azure Consultant / Architect at Telstra Purple and blogger at jloudon.com"
+excerpt: "Hi I'm Jesse Loudon, an Azure Consultant / Architect at Telstra Purple and blogger at jloudon.com and blog.kloud.com.au"
 date: "2020-02-06"
 categories:
 - "Personal"
 tags: